In the following article, we'll walk you through creating an IAM for Splunk-SOAR from an ova file using Amazon Web Services

 - Review and launch

-- After the instance is launched, Navigate to instances and check you instance
+- After the instance is launched, navigate to instances and check your instance

 - Open the public IP in the browser and the Splunk-Phantom UI will open